Vivonet/Gravity/README.md

 ##Benefits
 ###True Native UI (Fast!)
-Gravity is purely an Auto Layout framework.
-It doesn't make compromises when it comes to supporting different platforms and produces blistering fast, truly native layouts using Auto Layout.
-Only the way you specify your interfaces has changed, not the final result.
+Gravity is a pure Auto Layout framework.
+It doesn't make compromises when it comes to supporting different platforms and produces blistering fast, truly native layouts using only Auto Layout.
+It's just the way you instantiate your layouts that has changed, not the final result.

+Gravity is also super lightweight.
+Aside from the tiny DOM (which simply gives you object-oriented access to the contents of your XML files) and whatever minimal overhead each plugin uses (the built-in ones are also very lightweight), there is very little memory overhead.
+And once your view is actually constructed, Gravity steps aside and lets Auto Layout take over, so there's no performance hit whatsoever.
+Plus, Gravity is almost entirely implemented in Swift, which compiles to fast native code.

+In short, Gravity is fast.
+Very fast.

 ###Create Perfect Interfaces
 Gravity is mathematically precise.
 Never accidentally misdrag an edge or element again.
 With Gravity, what you *write* is what you get.
 (Hey does that mean Gravity is **WYWIWYG**?
 Yeah that's probably never going to catch on…)

 ###No More Ambiguous Layouts
-I'm pretty sure Gravity is mathematically deterministic, although I'm not going to attempt to prove it.
-What this means, though, is that (not counting bugs in the engine) any possible layout you construct with Gravity will be guaranteed to be correct as far as Auto Layout is concerned.
+In theory, any possible layout you can construct with Gravity will be guaranteed to be correct as far as Auto Layout is concerned.
 No missing constraints, no ambiguous constraints.

 The deterministic nature of the hierarchy that powers Gravity answers any and all ambiguities Auto Layout may be worried about.
 Ambiguous and missing constraints just aren't something you have to think about when using Gravity.